iancervone/ios-structs-classes-lab/README.md

 Fix the class definition for `Giant` in the space below so that it **does** work:

+this code will not work because the variable "homePlanet" is declared as a constant which cant be mutated.
+In order to give homePlanet a new value it needs to be decalred with the key word "var" instead of let class Giant {
+var name: String = "Fred"
+var weight: Double = 340.0
+var homePlanet: String = "Earth"
+}

+let fred = Giant()

+fred.name = "Brick"
+fred.weight = 999.2
+fred.homePlanet = "Mars"

 ## Question 2

 Take a look at this struct that represents an alien: